CryoByte33/steam-deck-utilities/README.md

 # CryoUtilities
 Scripts and utilities to enhance the Steam Deck experience, particularly performance.

+**Note:** Immediate TRIM in microSDs is currently disabled because of Valve's statement here: https://www.theverge.com/23415294/valve-steam-deck-microsd-card-slow-download-speed-fix-how-to

+TRIM will still be run on /home in the meantime!

 **Current Functionality:**
 * Swap File Resizer
 * Swappiness Changer